 - The total execution length of the attack was about two hours from the first task executed until the final stage of connection to the C2

-- Msi.dll sideloading is not a new technique, it has been long used by MineBridge RAT and some others to execute malicious code within the context of TeamViewer.
-This time the DLL mimics a Themida packer though the encryption is done by VMprotect.
+- Msi.dll sideloading is not a new technique, it has been long used by the MineBridge RAT and some others to execute malicious code within the context of TeamViewer.
+This time the DLL mimics a Themida packer though the encryption is done by VMprotect

 The first stage of PowerShell execution uses a standard Invoke-WebRequest to download the next stage PowerShell from a cutt.ly URL Link shortener service (hxxps://simplename[.]website/upd/?t=psns).
 Using a URL shortener as well as using public content sharing services has become very popular among the different actors as it's almost impossible to block based on reputation.